 In this section we compare statistics on earnings, benefits and taxes that are not simulated by EUROMOD with external sources (i.e. administrative figures).
 This provides an assessment of the quality of the database and also provides some useful background information for the validation of simulated components of income, which may depend on or be associated with the non-simulated components.
 We also calculate the ratio of EUROMOD earnings/expenditures and the numbers of recipients to estimate drawn from administrative statistics for some of the main social security benefits that are not simulated by the model.
-For these income components, the values in the EUROMOD database are mostly identical to those in the original database (here SILC 2014).
+For these income components, the values in the EUROMOD database are mostly identical to those in the original database (here SILC 2015).

-Next, we evaluate how well the 2013 income data is updated to match actual data up to 2016.
+Next, we evaluate how well the 2014 income data is updated to match actual data up to 2017.
 The year 2014 was the first year with economic growth after 2008 as the period between years 2008 - 2013 was characterised by persisting economic recession or at best by economic stagnation.
-The unchanged socio-economic structure from 2013 in the model creates differences between simulated and actual data (at the aggregate level) due to improved economic conditions after the base year.
+The unchanged socio-economic structure from 2014 in the model creates differences between simulated and actual data (at the aggregate level) due to improved economic conditions after the base year.

 Table A1 (see Annex II) shows the number of employed and unemployed in EUROMOD and external (LFS) statistics.
 Although the definitions and the way of estimation of these figures are not strictly comparable between the two sources of information, the LFS indicates the dynamics which took place in the labour market within the period.
 Looking at the absolute values the number of employed seems to be slightly overestimated in EUROMOD (i.e. EU-SILC) and the number of unemployed - even more so.
 We should keep in mind that the number of employed and unemployed from input dataset is computed based on the number of months in employment/unemployment.
 Thus, definitions between the EUROMOD and LFS, especially one of the unemployed, do not match precisely.
-The relatively small changes in the actual number of employed after 2013 lead to the small variation in the overestimation of the number of employed which is in the range between 4% and 7%.
-On the other hand, after the year 2013 when the economy has shown the signs of recovery and the number of unemployed was continuously dropping, the simulated number of unemployed is more overestimated each year.
+Since 2014, when the economy has shown the signs of recovery, the number of unemployed was continuously dropping and the simulated numbers of unemployed become more overestimated every year.
+On the other hand, in the period from 2014 to 2017 the actual number of employed has increased and consequently the simulated figures get closer to the actual numbers.

 Table A2 and Table A3 show the number of recipients and aggregate amounts of market income.
-In 2013, the total taxable employment income is 4% higher in EUROMOD than in the external statistics, while the number of employment income recipients in EUROMOD exceeds external data by 8%.
+In 2014, the total taxable employment income is 6% higher in EUROMOD than in the external statistics, while the number of employment income recipients in EUROMOD exceeds external data by 8%.
 External data refer to fiscal administrative data prepared by the Ministry of Finance.
 One reason for overestimated data on employment income in EUROMOD might be the definition of employment income in EU-SILC (the basis for EUROMOD data).
 Employment income in EU-SILC also includes some non-taxable income (for example reimbursement for work related expenses: commuting and meals) which is not reported in PIT return and consequently not included into administrative data.
 Obviously, imputation of non-taxable part of employment income, based on national version of EU-SILC, is successful as discrepancies are rather small.
-The number of employed remains relatively stable in the period 2013-2016, leading to the stable total employment income, in terms of total amount and the number of recipients, as well.
+The number of employed has increased in the period 2014-2017, leading to the increased employment income, in terms of total amount and the number of recipients, as well.